 Eroding goal (aka. “boiled frog syndrome”)

-Personally, learning to think in systems makes me stay humble as a learner.
-Keep learning, acknowledge that I won’t be able to understand everything that the universe has to offer.
+Personally, learning to think in systems helps me stay humble.
+I’ll never fully understand everything the universe has to offer.